-Your doctor has requested a computed tomography scan (CT or CAT) of your internal auditory canal.
-This computer tomography technology, called cross-sectional imaging, allows the radiologist to look at different levels, or slices, of the skull bones leading from the ear using a rotating X-ray beam.
+A computed tomography scan (CT or CAT) of the internal auditory canal, also called cross-sectional imaging, allows the radiologist to look at different levels, or slices, of the skull bones leading from the ear using a rotating X-ray beam.
 In looking at these slices, the radiologist is able to assess skull bones for injury, infection, fluid levels and abnormalities.
-Our team of expert physicians, nurses and technologists is led by Barry Pressman, MD, Chief, Neuroradiology and Head and Neck Radiology.
+Our team of expert physicians, nurses and technologists is led by Barry Pressman, MD, chief, Neuroradiology and Head and Neck Radiology.

 Before Arriving for Your Procedure